Imaginatio/REL/README.md

 ### Constants

 A few "constants" (expression terms with no repetitions, capturing groups, or unprotected alternatives) are also pre-defined.
-Some of them have a UTF-8 Greek symbol alias for conciseness (import `REL.Symbols._` to use them), uppercase for negation.
+Some of them have a UTF-8 Greek symbol alias for conciseness (import `rel.Symbols._` to use them), uppercase for negation.
 You can add your own by instancing case class `RECst(expr)`

 - `Epsilon` or `ε` → empty string
 - `Dot` or `τ` → `.`,          `LineTerminator` or `Τ`* → `.` ([line terminators](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html#lt))